MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/lvm-settooltips.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce l'handle per il controllo ToolTip precedente.
+Restituisce l'handle al controllo descrizione comando precedente.

 ## <a name="requirements"></a>Requisiti